renan2scarvalho/renan2scarvalho.github.io/_posts/2020-08-21-my-first-data-science-interview.md

 ![cust_ids](https://user-images.githubusercontent.com/63553829/90936928-aa700600-e3dc-11ea-8a4d-c14ebbe10a97.png)

-4 - The fourth question consisted in creating the table "customer_summary" with the following variables: customer_id, department, tota_sales, total_quantity, average_ticket, last_visit.
+4 - The fourth question consisted in creating the table "customer_summary" with the following variables: customer_id, department, total_sales, total_quantity, average_ticket, last_visit.
 So for that, we use pandas *groupby* to group by *customer_id* and apply the necessary measure for each of the variables e.g. count(), sum() or mean().
 Here is necessary to transform the *date_id* to pandas *datetime*.
 The code is as follows:

 ```javascript
 transaction_cube['date_id'] = pd.to_datetime(transaction_cube['date_id']) # date_id as datetime